2021-2022 Chief Administrative Resident

 School of Medicine

 As a first-generation Nigerian-American, Dr. Michelle Uzor has lived in Georgia for most of her life.
 She received her Bachelor of Science degree in Biology and her Bachelor of Arts degree in Spanish from The University of Georgia (Go Dawgs!).
 Following graduation, she was awarded an NIH grant and spent a year at The University of Florida where she completed research in steroid hormone gene expression in ovarian follicular cells.
 She then went on to earn her medical doctorate at Morehouse School of Medicine.
-She now is a third year OB/GYN resident.
+She now is a fourth year OB/GYN resident.
 Michelle is committed to serving the underserved both here and back in Nigeria with future plans to pursue general obstetrics and gynecology.
 She is passionate about medical education and healthcare disparities.
 She is a proud member of Alpha Kappa Alpha Sorority Incorporated and during her free time, you can find her planning her next international or weekend trip adventure, practicing hot yoga or an Orange Theory class, exploring new restaurants in the city, or spending time with her large family.

 Danielle Oliver Morton, M.D.